Peer Influence on West Point Cadets' Civil War Allegiances: Introduction

-Our study contributes to the broad social science literature on peer effects (see \citet{benhabib2010handbook,brechwald2011beyond,mcgloin2019peer,giletta2021meta} for some overviews), by demonstrating how peer influence can shape major life decisions, particularly during moments of extreme polarization.
+Our study contributes knowledge about peer effects (see \citet{benhabib2010handbook,brechwald2011beyond,mcgloin2019peer,giletta2021meta} for some overviews), by demonstrating how peer influence can shape major life decisions, particularly during moments of polarization.
+More broadly, it adds to the long-standing literature emphasizing the importance of ``personal influence'' in economic, political, and social behaviors (e.g., \citealp{KatzLazarsfeld1955}).
+Other research specifically involving soldiers concerns the spread of political ideas (\citealp{jha2023revolutionary,grosjeanpolitical2025}), which our study complements in studying allegiance (and how it depends on economic circumstances).

 The experiences of West Point cadets during the American Civil War mirror other historical contexts where military academies produced leaders for both sides of major conflicts in divided nations.
 For instance, the Whampoa Military Academy in the 1920s produced commanders who fought on opposing sides during the Chinese Civil War (e.g., \citealp{bai2023ideas}), and the Heroic Military Academy in Mexico trained leaders who both supported and opposed the regime during the Mexican Revolution.

-As mentioned above, such decisions are not unique to military cadets; similar choices are faced by ordinary citizens in many divided societies.
+Such decisions are not unique to military cadets, as similar choices are faced by ordinary citizens in many divided societies.
 However, analyzing peer influence in these broader contexts is often more challenging.
-The distinctive setting of the American Civil War, where allegiances were closely tied to geography, provides a unique opportunity to examine peer influence with a level of identification that is difficult to achieve in other cases.
+The distinctive setting of the American Civil War, where allegiances were closely tied to geography, provides an opportunity to examine peer influence with a level of identification that is difficult to achieve in other cases.